Generating emotions for your newsletters with emojis, smileys and co.

 In principle, emojis are used to evoke or amplify certain feelings.
 This needs to be highly taken into consideration.
 Especially emojis that evoke a positive association should be preferred.

-In addtion to that, you need to think about what emotion you want to transmit in order to use an appropiate emoji.
+In addition to that, you need to think about what emotion you want to transmit in order to use an appropriate emoji.
 An emoji for the sole purpose of having something colorful in your text, won’t achieve much.

 When dealing with negative topics, eomjis can be perceived as inappropriate or with more serious topics also appear dubious.
 You should therefore continue to send your invoices without smileys.
 Also the own industry, can give information about whether Smileys are a good addition or should be omitted rather.
 So it is to be recommended, to be rather careful and more economical with all the little flashy images when working with or for banks, insurances and authorities.
 With Onlineshops or travel agencys it is a whole different situation.
 If you are not sure whether emoticons will reach your customers, just do A/B tests.
 Send half of your newsletter with and the other half without smileys.
 This way, you get to know very quickly what your customers prefer.